Help Prevent Suicide

 What We Know About Suicide in the U.S.

-Someone dies from suicide every 12 minutes—and over the past two decades, suicide rates have increased in every state across the country.
-For the first time in recent generations, life expectancy is decreasing due to suicide.
+Someone dies from suicide every 11 minutes — and for the first time in recent generations, life expectancy is decreasing due to suicide.
 According to the latest research:

 - Suicide is at its highest level and is still rising.